IGM-202-2225/project-2-JacobHarman33/README.md

 #### Steering Behaviors

+- Wander
-- Seek - nearest ally
+- Pursue - nearest ally
-- Pursue - found ally once in range
+- Seek - Pirate leader
 - StayInBounds

-- Obstacles - _List all obstacle types this state avoids_
+- Obstacles - Asteroids
-- Seperation - Other pirates, Pirate captain
+- Seperation - Other pirates

 #### State Transistions

 - Spawn in
-- - When a pirate is defeated, a new pirate is spawned to continue transitioning into this state
+- When a pirate is defeated, a new pirate is spawned to continue transitioning into this state

 ### Follow the Leader

 Once the captain has found other members of his pirate coalition, he coordinates them to make attacks against allies more efficient.
-Pirates in the captain's range will group up with the captain.

 #### Steering Behaviors

-- Seek - closest ally
+- Wander
 - Pursue - closest ally once in range
-- Cohesion - other coordinated pirates and pirate captain
-- Cohesion - other coordinated pirates and pirate captain
 - StayInBounds

-- Obstacles - _List all obstacle types this state avoids_
+- Obstacles - Asteroids
-- Seperation - Other pirates, Pirate captain
+- Seperation - Other pirates

 #### State Transistions